-Laurie Papou grew up in Port Coquitlam and her work was included in the 1984 exhibition PoCoRococo that was organized by Ken Lum and which featured the work of art students from Port Coquitlam Secondary alongside such prominent established West Coast artists including Jeff Wall, Rodney Graham, Elspeth Pratt and Georgina Chappel among others.
-Laurie Papou has since become most well known for her paintings on wood panels of nude figures set in the landscape of the Canadian West Coast.
+Laurie Papou grew up in Port Coquitlam and her work was included in the 1984 exhibition PoCoRococo, which was organized by Ken Lum and featured the work of art students from Port Coquitlam Secondary alongside such prominent established West Coast artists as Jeff Wall, Rodney Graham, Elspeth Pratt and Georgina Chappel.
+Laurie Papou has since become best known for her paintings on wood panels of nude figures set in the landscape of the Canadian West Coast.
 Papou has exhibited extensively in Vancouver and across Canada.

 All images: Installation view of Laurie Papou: Perfect Geometry, exhibition at the Art Gallery at Evergreen, 2015.
 Photography: Blaine Campbell.